Great Basin Seed

 Questions?
 Gives us a call at 435.283.1411 Monday – Friday from 8am – 5pm.

-Western Wheatgrass (previously known as Agropyron smithii) is an important native range grass throughout West.
+Western Wheatgrass is an important native range grass throughout West.
+Previously known as Agropyron smithii.
 Used for hay, pasture, erosion control.
 Moderately palatable.
-Western wheatgrass is perhaps one of the best known and most commonly used native grasses.
-It is a long lived, cool season species that has coarse blue-green leaves with prominent veins.
-Because of this bluish appearance it has sometimes been called “Bluestem Wheatgrass” or “Bluejoint”.
+One of the best known and most commonly used native grasses.
+A long lived, cool season species with coarse blue-green leaves with prominent veins.
+A bluish appearance it has sometimes been called “Bluestem Wheatgrass” or “Bluejoint”.
 It is a sod former with very strong, spreading rhizomes.
 Stems arise singly or in clusters of a few and reach heights of 1 to 3 feet.

 Western wheatgrass performs poorly in the East and is not recommended for any use in the region.
 It is distributed throughout the west and midwest portions of the United States.

-This species should be seeded in early spring, late fall or in the period of late summer, early fall.
-It can be sodded.
+Seed western wheatgrass in early spring, late fall or in the period of late summer, early fall.
 Seedling vigor is fair and stands may be slow to establish.
-It has stronger rooting abilities than does thickspike wheatgrass but spreads more slowly and may take several years to become firmly established.
+Spreads more slowly and may take several years to become firmly established, but it has stronger rooting than thickspike wheatgrass.
 Once established, it is very hardy and enduring.
 It is moderately compatible with other species and is moderately aggressive.

 “Barton” is a strongly rhizomatous, leafy ecotype, intermediate in growth between northern and southern types.

 “Rosana” is a northern type western wheatgrass.
 Plants are blue-green, leafy, with moderately fine stems.
 Rhizomes produce a tight sod.
-Rosana is recommended for reseeding depleted range lands and the reclamation of disturbed lands in the Northern Great Plains.
+Recommended for reseeding depleted range lands and the reclamation of disturbed lands in the Northern Great Plains.

 This product has a minimum order quantity of 5 pounds.